-If you’ve ever made any potato dish you might have had both great success and failures with the exact same recipe.
-In some cases the fries just turn out perfect, in other cases they brown way too quick.
-Your mashed potatoes may turn out super smooth one day and be chalky the other.
+If you’ve ever made any potato dish you might have had both great successes and failures with the exact same recipe.
+In some cases the fries just turn out perfect, in other cases they brown way too quick and burn.

-Chances are that your recipe is perfectly fine, but that you’re using the a different type of potato or that you didn’t store your potatos properly.
+Chances are that your recipe is perfectly fine, but that you’re using the a different type of potato or potatoes that were stored differently.
+These can result in huge differences between the outcomes of your potato dish.
 That’s the beauty (and challenge) of using natural products.
 They’re never identical and all have their own properties.
+For potatoes, the amount of browning and its texture, are the most important variables.

-These colour changes very much depend on the sugar content of your potato.
-The browning that occurs when your frying potatoes is caused by the Maillard reaction which is a reaction between sugars and proteins in food.
-It accelerates at higher temperatures and for higher concentrations of proteins and sugars.
-So, if a potato contains more sugar it tends to brown more quickly.
-(The amount and type of protein present tends to impact browning as well, however, the role of sugar seems to be a lot more important.)
+As a result, if a potato contains more sugar it tends to brown more quickly.
+The same goes up for cakes, bread and other baked goods.
+The amount and type of protein present tends to impact browning as well, however, the role of sugar seems to be a lot more important, especially for our potatoes.